 Yakima Valley SunDome

-With a convenient location in Central Washington, the Yakima Valley SunDome is easily accessible from essentially anywhere in the state and in the greater Pacific Northwest.
-This multipurpose indoor facility is an ideal venue for tournament planners, where 8,000 spectators can attend tournaments, events and concerts.
+With a convenient location in Central Washington, the 57,000 square-foot Yakima Valley SunDome is easily accessible from essentially anywhere in the state and in the Pacific Northwest.
+This multipurpose, indoor facility is an ideal venue for tournament planners, where 8,000 spectators can attend tournaments, events and concerts.
 The SunDome, located on the grounds of State Fair Park and Event Center, underwent a renovation in 2020 replacing all the arena seating and adding a new state-of-the- art video scoreboard system.
 The facility hosts numerous WIAA State High School Championships each year, including volleyball, basketball and dance & drill.

 Sozo Sports Complex